curlconverter/curlconverter/README.md

     'Connection': 'keep-alive',
 }

-requests.get('http://en.wikipedia.org/', headers=headers, cookies=cookies)
+response = requests.get('http://en.wikipedia.org/', headers=headers, cookies=cookies)
 ```

 ## Contributing

 Make sure you're running node 6 or greater.
 The test suite will fail on older versions of node.

 If you want to add new functionality, start with a test.

 - Create a file containing the curl command in `fixtures/curl_commands` with a descriptive filename like `post_with_headers.txt`
 - Create a file containing the output in `fixtures/python_output/` with a matching filename (but different extension) like `post_with_headers.py`